wp-plugins/intensedebate/readme.txt

 *Note: As is the case when installing any new plugin, it's always a good idea to backup your blog data before installing.*

 1. After downloading the IntenseDebate plugin, unpack and upload the file to the wp-content/plugins folder on your blog.
 Make sure to leave the directory structure of the archive intact so that all of the IntenseDebate files are located in 'wp-content/plugins/intensedebate/'
 2. You will need to activate the IntenseDebate plugin in order to see your new comment system.
 Go to the Plugins tab and find IntenseDebate Comments in the list and click **Activate**.
 3. After activating proceed to the plugin settings page (under Settings > IntenseDebate) to configure your plugin.
 Don't forget to visit your account at [IntenseDebate.com](http://intensedebate.com) for *additional customization options*.

 == Frequently Asked Questions ==
 = Having Connection Issues During Install? =
 In order for our plugin to work properly, our servers need to be able to get in contact with yours.
 Some common causes for communication errors:

-1. You're attempting to install IntenseDebate locally - your site must be live
+1. You're attempting to install IntenseDebate on a local development server - your site must be online on the "public" internet

-2. Your site is password protected
+2. Your site is password protected (.htaccess or similar)

-3. Your server is behind a firewall
+3. Your server is behind a firewall or

-4. You caching plugin might be configured incorrectly
+4. A caching plugin might be configured incorrectly

 For further assistance, please contact IntenseDebate support at support@intensedebate.com